susam/mintotp/README.md

     used in the previous section.

- 4. Now enter this command to extract the secret key from the QR code and feed it to the Python script.
+ 4. Now enter this command to extract the secret key from the QR code and feed it to the Python tool.

     ```shell
     zbarimg -q secret1.png | sed 's/.*secret=\([^&]*\).*/\1/' | python3 totp.py